meisl/discrete-nor-logic-clock/7-seg-decoders/Formal-languages.md

 ```
 This defines the language that consists of only one word, namely the one-character-sequence "x".

-Next comes *concatenation*, which is denoted simply by putting things next to each other:
+Next comes ***concatenation***, which is denoted simply by putting things next to each other:
 ```
   S ::= "x" T
   T ::= "y"
 ```
 This one defines the singleton (one-element-set) language of the sequence "xy".
-We could have as well written:
+We could as well have written:
 ```
   S ::= "xy"
 ```
 Here we can already see that in general there are many possible grammars for a single language.

 Anyways, before introducing the next concept, let's see what we can do with what we have right now.
 Consider
 ```